-The name Cajun Navy first came about in August of 2005 during the severe flooding that occurred from Hurricane Katrina in the New Orleans and surrounding areas.
+The name Cajun Navy first came about in August 2005 during the severe flooding that occurred from Hurricane Katrina in the New Orleans and surrounding areas.
 A plea was put out by local officials for volunteers with boats to assist with the rescue efforts of thousands of stranded people.

-In August of 2016, a series of severe thunderstorms dumped up to 36” of rain in 48 hours, flooding many areas in south Louisiana.
+In August 2016, a series of severe thunderstorms dumped up to 36” of rain in 48 hours, flooding many areas in south Louisiana.

 This time there was no warning as the flooding was a direct result of a storm without a name.

 When the floodwaters began to rise, the Cajun Navy reemerged as Louisiana Sportsmen volunteers took to the floodwaters to help stranded victims.

 Many of the volunteers had lost their own homes and possessions just as the victims they were helping did.